ShawnPCoding/DiabetesRiskAnalysis/README.md

 ## Acknowledgements

 This project uses data from the National Health and Nutrition Examination Survey (NHANES), conducted by the Centers for Disease Control and Prevention (CDC).
-The analysis is part of the SIT220 course requirements.